jGreggCode/ProjectZilch/README.md

 Project Zilch is designed to be an all-around bot, packed with a variety of modules to cater to diverse server needs:

 - **Leveling System**: Reward active members with experience points and ranks.
-- **Welcomer**: Greet new members with customizable welcome messages.
+- **Welcomer**: Greet new members with customizable welcome messages and banners.
 - **Verification**: Secure your server with a robust verification system.
 - **Games**: Engage your community with fun games like Rock, Paper, Scissors, and more.
 - **Economy**: Introduce a virtual economy where users can earn, spend, and trade currency.